danm3d/danm3d.github.io/README.md

 Created by Cukia Kimani and Kevin Marais
 - [Planet vs. Planet](https://bighairgames.itch.io/planet-vs-planet) - A 3D multiplayer game about 2 planets tethered to one another.
 Made for Ludum Dare 30
-- RoamAnts - A 3D co-operative game about ants in love.
+- RoamAnts - A 3D co-operative game about ants who fuel their love with candy.
 Created with Peter Furstenberg, Shaun Barnard and Lorenz Penkler.
 Made for the Emendy Game Jam 2018